 ‘It looked really interesting to me, because it’s sort of split in half all the way to the tip,’ says Andy.
 ‘My tree is 42 cm in diameter, and the opening of the split is 21 cm wide.
 The wood inside the opening is rotted, and there is soil at the bottom.’

 Andy’s Basswood had lived for decades split open from top to bottom

 At left you can see Andy beside his tree.
 At right, a view looking right up the deeply grooved side of the trunk.

 The wood of the Basswood is one of the softest in the lumber store, but in the living tree it is incredibly tough and resilient.
 Although the wound is on the upper side of a long, leaning trunk, where it will collect rainwater, the remaining wood has toughened itself up against decay, and strengthened itself against the relentless pull of gravity.

 ‘I last saw my tree on May 3, 2002,’ said Andy.
 The leaves were not yet out then.
-It is still alive in 2016, but subsequently died and fell down.
+It was still alive in 2016, but subsequently died and fell down.

 “My study tree is a Red Oak, Quercus rubra“

 Frank’s sister, Lucy, at the base of his Study Tree